Porpita porpita: Commensalism with a fish

 Young Carangoides malabaricus, also known as the 'Malabar trevally', have been shown to take shelter underneath the floats of Porpita porpita.
 When removed from its host, the fish will panic.
-These juvenile fish also appear to show preference for a particular siphonophore.
+These juvenile fish also appear to show preference for a particular colony.
 When two pairs of Porpita porpita and Carangoides malabaricus are separated by species, then returned to the same tank, each fish will return to its respective partner.

 Effects of global warming

 The blue button sting is not powerful but may cause slight irritation to human skin.

 However, in recent years, it has been hypothesized that, due to global warming, Porpita pacifica (another name for the species) colonies have begun appearing in larger numbers along coastlines in Japan, and the first case of contact dermatitis from this species was recorded.

 A sudden increase in the abundance of Porpita porpita has also been observed in a separate study of its populations in the Ionian and Adriatic seas, possibly also due to rising temperatures throughout the oceans.